 Eligible Benefit

-HRRP will only provide repair assistance to eligible rental property owners, as applicable and allowable per Assocition rules.
-Condo, co-op or other structures with shared common areas and walls require are not elibible for reconstruction.
+HRRP will only provide repair assistance to eligible rental property owners, as applicable and allowable per Association rules.
+Condo, co-op or other structures with shared common areas and walls require are not eligible for reconstruction.

-Eligible rehabilitation assistance will include repair to damages to common areas and individual units, where applicable.
+Eligible rehabilitation assistance will include repair to damage to common areas and individual units, where applicable.
 Non-residential structures, landscaping, and bulkheads are NOT eligible for assistance under HRRP.
 Additionally, luxury grade items including but not limited to custom cabinetry, fireplaces, and decks that are not a primary means of access are not eligible under HRRP.

 The damage assessment will identify unit specific repairs as well as repairs necessary for common areas.
 Unit specific repairs include items not located within the boundaries of a specific living unit, but which are designated for the sole use of a specific living unit, according to Association Guidelines.
-This includes, but is not limited to, damages to individual, unit specific air conditioners, hot water heaters, furnaces, and boilers.
-These unit specific damages can be included in the owner-applicant’s loan award.
+This includes, but is not limited to, damage to individual, unit specific air conditioners, hot water heaters, furnaces, and boilers.
+These unit specific damage can be included in the owner-applicant’s loan award.
 Damage assessments showing repair items outside of the sole-unit designation are only eligible if the applicant is the Association.

 Registrant / Applicant

-he rental property owner is the registered applicant.
-Only repairs made to the applicant’s unit or repairs made that benefit only the applicant’s unit per the prior section are eligible under the program.
+When the rental property owner is the registered applicant, only repairs made to the applicant’s unit or repairs made that benefit only the applicant’s unit per the prior section are eligible under the program.
 Although not the applicant, the Association must consent to repairs made to the owner’s unit.

 Owner-applicants must complete the program’s required application as though theirs was a single family home.